ricardo-semiao/miscellaneous/README.md

 Descriptions of the programs in this directory can be found below.

+## ExerColab

+A R Shiny App that uploads problem sets written in RMarkdown to a platform where anyone can answer and post their answers.
+THe answers can contain text, images, and code, which is evaluated an printed in real time.
+Made as a companion to R classes I was teaching.

 ## Sequenciador
 A program that generates various different numerical sequences based on the inputs desired by the user.
 It was created as practice for my Python skills.